 Sure, we can’t help but wonder what that ludicrous display will do to the price, or how it’ll impact on battery life.
 But ignore all that for a second.
 For sheer force of will in pushing the mobile industry forward, at a time when everyone else is being pretty boring, we have to hand it to Sony.

-If you want what should be the most advanced phone in the market when it launches later this year, then start saving your pennies now.
+If you want what should be the most advanced phone in the market when it launches in May/June, then start saving your pink notes now.